-Although the Board and the Secretary have, at times, misconstrued Mr. Zeglin's arguments, he had consistently argued that the purported debt resulted from a decrease in reimbursement payments remitted by his private health insurance carrier following VA's March 2011 change in its third-party payor billing practice.
-He further argues that his private health insurance carrier is remitting reimbursement at an amount less than what VA has billed and VA has abused its discretion by failing to ensure that the appropriateness of the reimbursement it received from his private health insurance carrier was comparable to what it would remit to a non-federal health care provider.
+Although the Board and the Secretary have, at times, misconstrued Mr. Zeglin's arguments, he has consistently argued that the purported debt resulted from a decrease in reimbursement payments remitted by his private health insurance carrier following VA's March 2011 change in its third-party payor billing practice.
+He further argues that his private health insurance carrier is remitting reimbursement at an amount less than what VA has billed and VA has failed to ensure that the reimbursement it received from his private health insurance carrier was comparable to what the insurance carrier would remit to a non-federal health care provider.